dark-fusion/stasis/README.md

 # Stasis

-Simple, flexible message-passing channels
+Prototype implementations of concurrent data structures.

-## Description
+## Purpose

+This repository is a tool for brainstorming and is intended to produce useful implementations that can be used in real projects.

+### Building Blocks

-The main concurrency-based primitives and data structures are atomically reference-counted pointers, mutexes and condition variables.
+Currently, the basic building blocks used are concurrency-based primitives and data structures such
+as:

+- `Arc`: atomically reference-counted pointers
+- `Mutex`: mutual exclusion locks
+- `Condvar`: condition variables

 ## Licensing